 Goal difference is calculated by subtracting Goals conceded from Goals scored.
 A maximum of plus-five (+5) goals shall be awarded for any single match.
-(Example: a 5 - 0 score (+5 goal difference), a 7 - 1 score (+5 goal difference), a 7 - 3 score (+4 goal difference).
+(Example: a 5-0 score (+5 goal difference), a 7-3 score (+4 goal difference).